Networking for a Job: 7 Ways to Work a Room

 “Networking is not a verb.
 It is a lifestyle,” says Thom Singer, a professional speaker and the host of the “Cool Things Entrepreneurs Do” podcast.
 “If you wait until you are seeking a job to get involved in your business community you will rarely find success.
 To get noticed and have people in line to help you, you first must establish a reputation.”

 So what is the best way to “work a room” and lay your groundwork while networking?
-We asked Singer as well as Founder and CEO Benn Rosales and Chief Operating Officer Lani Rosales of The American Genius, who also throw #BASHH, one of Austin’s best attended monthly business networking happy hour events.
+For advice, we asked Singer as well as The American Genius Founder and CEO Benn Rosales and Chief Operating Officer Lani Rosales, who also throw #BASHH, one of Austin’s best attended monthly business networking happy hour events.

 - Approach networking as something you do to help others.
 “Meet people and look for ways to introduce them to people they need to know (especially people who could hire them or their company),” Singer recommends.
 “If you are always looking at ways to connect others, they will do the same for you.”